Frequently asked questions regarding the NYS Volunteer Firefighter Enhanced Cancer Disability Benefits Act

 A: Provides volunteer firefighters with monetary assistances in the event they are diagnosed with a covered cancer.
 The legislation is presumptive and does not require proof of where the cancer came from.

-Q: When does the law go into effect?
+Q: When did the law go into effect?

 A: January 1st, 2019